 DDM Holding AG is incorporated and domiciled in Switzerland.
 Its registered office is at Landis & Gyr Strasse 1, CH-6300 Zug, Switzerland.
 DDM Holding AG operates under the Swiss Code of Obligations ("CO") as a stock corporation (Aktiengesellschaft).
 DDM Holding AG's shares are admitted to trading on a multilateral trading facility, the Nasdaq First North Growth Market in Stockholm, Sweden.
 The purpose of the corporation is to acquire, hold, administrate, finance and sell participations in enterprises in Switzerland and abroad.
-The DDM group operates as a specialized multinational investor and manager of non-performing loans and special situations.
+The DDM group operates as a specialized multinational investor in situations arising out of the general strategic challenges in the European banking markets.